I love this time of year, especially Halloween.

 It does, however, have the cutest flower!

-Even though this succulent has the cutest common name (crassula rupestris ‘Baby Necklace’) my husband thinks it looks like little snakes growing out of the pot.
+Even though this succulent has a sweet common name (crassula rupestris ‘Baby Necklace’) my husband thinks it looks like little snakes growing out of the pot.

 Thanks a lot for the image, Tom.